 - ascarids are also present (more likely in foals or youngstock)

 - the redworm population in question is known to not be resistant to pyrantel.

 Where treatment for redworm is indicated at the same time as tapeworm treatment, then an ivermectin + praziquantel combination wormer would be the recommended selection through spring, summer and autumn.

 In winter when a proactive treatment for the possibility of encysted redworm is advised then a moxidectin + praziquantel would be preferred treatment or alternatively a praziquantel only wormer followed two weeks later by a moxidectin only wormer or 5-day fenbendazole where there is no resistance known.

-These eggs can be ingested by the horse and hatch in the mouth, slowly migrating to the stomach where they can cause mild discomfort.
+Bots are not worms but the maggot stage of a large fly which is active during the summer months.
+It lays eggs on the hairs of the horse’s coat that appear like tiny cream or yellow flecks.
+These eggs are ingested by the horse as it scratches and hatch in the mouth, slowly migrating to the stomach where they can cause mild irritation.
 Treat with ivermectin or moxidectin after the first frost has killed off fly activity.
 You could combine this with your encysted redworm dose.